7 Easy Substitutes for When Lettuce Won't Grow

 Here are 6 plants that can withstand heat and high humidity without collapsing into sad little smears of slime, and that you can put in a salad without alienating your salad eaters.

-So, we’ve been eating salads made from what grows easily around here at this time of year: tropical perennial plants that can withstand water-logging and high humidity without succumbing to mildew, being devoured by slugs, or dissolving into slime before your very eyes.
+So, through our wet months we eat salads made from tropical and sub-tropical perennial plants that can withstand water-logging and high humidity without succumbing to mildew, being devoured by slugs, or dissolving into slime before your eyes.

-Other names: Timor Lettuce, Indian Lettuce, (Lactuca indica)
+Other common names: Timor Lettuce, Indian Lettuce.
+Scientific name: Lactuca indica

 Indian Lettuce is a relative of lettuce but grows faster and taller and can cope with heat and high humidity.

-The young leaves taste (to us anyway) so much like regular lettuce that we can base a salad on it and think we’re eating the real thing.
+The older leaves are bitter and make good fodder for goats, cattle, pigs, and chickens -- but the young leaves taste (to us anyway) so much like regular lettuce that we can base a salad on it and think we’re eating the real thing.

 Here’s a link with some info about the variety we’re using in our salads – Serrated Tree Lettuce.
-(Scroll down to find it, named “Timor Lettuce," fourth from the bottom.)
+(You have to scroll down the page quite a ways to find it, it's named “Timor Lettuce," fourth from the bottom.)

-Other names: Katuk, Sweetleaf Bush, Star Gooseberry, Tropical Asparagus, (Sauropus androgynus)
+Other names: Katuk, Sweetleaf Bush, Star Gooseberry, Tropical Asparagus.
+Scientific name: Sauropus androgynus.

-The more its pruned, the more delicious, crunchy, tender green shoots it produces, and these are what we put in our salads throughout the warm growing season.
+The more it's pruned, the more delicious, crunchy, tender green tips it produces, and these are what we put in our salads throughout the warm growing season.
+(They also make a great crunchy green in a quick saute or stir fry, which I described in "One Garden Meal Per Day.")

-Some references suggest going easy on the consumption of raw Sweet Leaf; I play it safe by making sure that our salads are well coated with an oil and vinegar dressing (see the note on this near the end of this article) before we eat, and by cooking the older leaves.
+Some references suggest going easy on the consumption of raw sweet leaf; I play it safe by making sure that our salads are well coated with an oil and vinegar dressing (see the note on this near the end of this article) before we eat, and by putting only the most tender young tips into salads.
+I cook the older leaves.

-Other names: Goa Bean, Asparagus pea, (Psophocarpus tetragonolobus)
+Other names: Goa Bean, Asparagus pea.
+Scientific name: (Psophocarpus tetragonolobus.

 Winged bean is a perennial tropical climber which produces pods with four “wings” along their length.